 At this point in John’s vision, only a few asteroids have fallen.
 The door of the ark is not yet closed.
 There is still time to repent.

-And I looked, and heard an eagle saying with a loud voice as it flew in mid-heaven, “Woe, woe, woe to those who inhabit the earth, at the blasts of the other trumpets that the three angels are about to blow!”
+And I looked, and heard an eagle saying with a loud voice as it flew in mid-heaven, “Woe, woe, woe to the inhabitants of the earth, at the blasts of the other trumpets that the three angels are about to blow!”

 Three woes remain before the full force of God’s wrath.
 Man’s godless understanding of reality acknow- ledges only the natural.
 Even consciousness, the sense of self, is seen as reducible to electricity in the brain.
 Now he is made to understand that there is a supernatural realm, below him if not above.